onothimagen/cbp-transcription-desk/README.md

 ### Install Mediawiki

+NOTE: These are very basic instructions for the the installation of MediaWiki.
+For full instructions see [http://www.mediawiki.org/wiki/Manual:Installation_guide](http://www.mediawiki.org/wiki/Manual:Installation_guide)

 Run the MediaWiki installer wizard by going to your website root.
 The default settings can be used.

-At this point, it is advisable that you back up your database.
-The following steps will make changes to the database.
-If you have a backup, you can roll back if any of the following steps goes wrong.

 On completion of the install, you will be prompted to download the generated file LocalSettings.php.
 Save it to your Mediawiki directory e.g. /w